lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 ## Important Addtional Information

-**Disabling Chrome's Developer Mode will cause this extension to be unloaded.
-If Chrome detects that it is in Developer Mode upon a broswer restart, the user will be given the option to turn Developer Mode off.
-When this notification appears, close it.
+**Disabling Developer Mode within your browser will cause this extension to be unloaded.
+(For Chome users) If Chrome detects that it is in Developer Mode upon a broswer restart, the user may be given the option to turn Developer Mode off.
+If this notification appears, close it.
 If Developer Mode is disabled by mistake and the Verizon FSD to Google Calendar extension is unloaded, repeat steps 2 and 3 of the installation process to reload the extension.**

 **During the installation process, once you have extracted the contents of ```Verizon-FSD-to-Google-Calendar-master.zip``` and loaded it as an unpacked extension, do not move the ```Verizon-FSD-to-Google-Calendar-master``` folder.
-Chrome will not be able to load the extension if this folder is moved.**
+Your browser will not be able to load the extension if this folder is moved.**

 ## To Do